acheamponge/mooc/README.rst

 1. LinkedIn Learning:

   a.
 Business Learning paths:
-    i. linkedin_learning_path_business: This is a method that returns a CSV file of all the learning paths in the business category. ii. linkedin_learning_path_business_list(): This is a method that returns a list of all the learning paths in the business category.
+    i. llp_bus_csv(): This is a method that returns a CSV file of all the learning paths in the business category. ii. llp_bus_skills(): This is a method that returns a list of all the skills in the business category. iii. llp_bus_courses(): This is a method that returns a list of all the learning paths in the business category. iv. llp_bus_dict(): This is a method that returns a dictionary of skills and their learning paths in the business category.

+    b.
+Creative Learning paths:
+      i. llp_cre_csv(): This is a method that returns a CSV file of all the learning paths in the creative category. ii. llp_cre_skills(): This is a method that returns a list of all the skills in the creative category. iii. llp_cre_courses(): This is a method that returns a list of all the learning paths in the creative category. iv. llp_cre_dict(): This is a method that returns a dictionary of skills and their learning paths in the creative category.

+    c.
+Technology Learning paths:
+        i. llp_tech_csv(): This is a method that returns a CSV file of all the learning paths in the Technology category. ii. llp_tech_skills(): This is a method that returns a list of all the skills in the Technology category. iii. llp_tech_courses(): This is a method that returns a list of all the learning paths in the Technology category. iv. llp_tech_dict(): This is a method that returns a dictionary of skills and their learning paths in the Technology category.

 Installation
 ------------